-Please join us Thursday, November 24, for holiday shopping at Chapters Oakville (in the Toys R Us plaza at Dorval and QEW).
-Chapters will donate 10% of the value of your purchase of in-store items to the Oakville Literacy Council!
-All you have to do is buy your gifts for the holidays, and our program will benefit!
+On Thursday, November 24, 2011 Chapters Oakville (in the Toys R Us plaza at Dorval and QEW) donated 10% of the value of your purchase of in-store items to the Oakville Literacy Council!
+Thanks for supporting our Learning for Life program

 September 8, 2011: International Literacy Day